 Not only will your business be legally considered separate from yourself, but you’ll be able to keep any profits it makes after paying tax — meaning that the running costs of your company are likely to be considerably lower than that of a sole trader entity.

 Limited company vs sole trader: which to choose?

-On the subject of taxation, sole traders will only have to submit one tax return each year, while limited companies need to file their accounts at Companies House each year — which will be on public record.
+On the subject of taxation, sole traders will only have to submit one tax return each year, while limited companies need to file a confirmation statement for Companies House each year — which will be on public record.

 Limited companies also carry better liability protection when it comes to lawsuits.
 In the world of graphic design this could be vital if, for example, someone files a claim that you’ve stolen their artwork.
 Your assets will be protected no matter the outcome thanks to your company being regarded as a separate entity to yourself.

 A final definite perk of establishing a limited company is the more attractive proposition you pose for potential clients.
 Being an ‘ltd’ gives off a more professional look to your business.
 Some customers, usually PLCs or larger limited companies, will actually only work with a business if it’s incorporated.